 There are also the women that aren’t actresses or models riding, and riding well...

-- Patsy Quick – The first British women to complete the Dakar Rally.
+The first British women to complete the Dakar Rally.
 The Dakar is one of the hardest races in the world, Patsy has done this race a few times determined to finish it.
 During these races, she has had a serious crash and even fallen temporarily blind due to one.
 In 2006 she completed it.

 Laia is a thirteen-time Women’s Trials World Champion, and also is ten-time Women’s European Champion in outdoor motorbike trials.
 She is a member of the Spanish Female Team in the Trial Des Nations, making sure the team has won the event five times.

 A British motorcycle racer competing in the British Superbike Championship.
 Tinmouth broke the lap record on her first-ever Isle of Man TT in 2009 and gained a Guinness World Record.

 Born in Lincolnshire, Bristow is an International Motorcycle trials rider, she is current Women’s World Champion.
 Emma became the first British rider to win the Women’s FIM Trial World Championship in 2014, she also won the British Women’s title in 2014.

 Katy has been riding off-road motorcycles since the age of 5, she started competing in trials and then motocross.
 She became National and European Champion of Motorcycle Trials at the age of 15, Katy now competes at Enduro competitors including Husqvarna British Sprint Championship representing MPS racing.

 A British motorcycle racer who held the Guinness World Record for being the fastest woman to do the lap at an average speed of 114.73.